A SQUARE BLANCPAIN –

-Yes it is square or almost so and here was I thinking that Blancpain produced only round case watches.
+Yes here was I thinking that Blancpain produced only round case watches.
 I checked around however and with some difficulty it has to be said I did find an image example in my old No 30 Edition Gilbert, Engle & Schugart “Complete Price Guide to Watches” on page 677 right at the foot of the page, an image of almost the very same model.
 It too has hooded lugs, though shown complete rather than the part hooded ones of my version.

 Gilbert, Engle 2010 Watch Catalogue – illustration of vintage Blancpain model